BKriepke/DeltaModular/README.md

 # Delta-modular

-Sage code, C++-code and resulting data from implementing the algorithm 1 described in the paper **On the size of integer programs with bounded non-vanishing subdeterminants**.
+Sage code, C++-code and resulting data from implementing Algorithm 1 described in the paper **On the size of integer programs with bounded non-vanishing subdeterminants**.
 This is joint work with Gohar Kyureghyan and Matthias Schymura.

 ## Content: